What a wonderful breakfast we had with our cousin Angel and her husband Kevin! A veritable feast compared to our regular RV travel fare.

 We paid too much for lunch at the Center’s Orbit Cafe.

-Dinner was a delicious chicken dish prepared by the cousin’s husband.
+Dinner was a delicious chicken dish prepared by Kevin.

 Our first stop for the day was at Pelican Island NWR.
-We walked the centennial boardwalk trail which has one board engraved with the names of each NWR and the year it was established laid out in chronological order.
+We walked the centennial boardwalk trail which has a board for each NWR engraved it name and the year it was established.
+These were all laid out in chronological order.
 VERY cool!

 After the boardwalk we hiked a mile out to Joe’s Overlook on the Joe Michael Memorial Trail.
 There wasn’t a whole lot to see, but we did hear a couple of northern parulas.